Handy Library Manager

 Help > Library items > How to conduct inventory audit?

-• value of the missing items for library administration
+• The value of the missing items for library administration

-• value of the all existing items in the library
+• The total value of all existing items in the library

-• missing items by location, type, and more
+• Information on missing items categorized by location, type, and more

-There are two ways to process the inventory:
+There are two methods for processing the inventory:

 2. Scan barcode numbers directly into the Inventory Audit window.